ssaucedo/create-react/README.md

   (e.g from any of the react lifecycle methods) the remain those simple.

 ## Pattern 4:

+TODO: REDESIGN SAGAS INTEGRATION TESTS.
+We need a simpler API for sagas testing.
+Probably using more generators.

   Little set up to mock backend services trough custom snapshots.

 Service snapshots feature is partially implemented on ***app/components/Pattern4/tests/mockServices.js***.